VUB-HYDR/MeteoSaver/README.md

 ├── data
 │   ├── 10_sample_different_images       <- Sample images of climate data sheets from the INERA
 |                                           Yangambi archives, DRC.
-│
+|
+├── models                               <- Trained and serialized models, model predictions, or model summaries.
+|
 ├── notebook                             <- Jupyter notebook for exploration of the code only,
 |                                           as well examples of outputs from the jupyter notebooks
 |                                           such as Ms Excel with OCR results and clipped images.
 │
-├── transcribing_model                   <- Trancribing code/scripts for use in this project.
+├── src                                  <- Trancribing code/scripts for use in this project.
 │   ├── main.py                          <- Script to run all the different modules (scripts) below
 |   |                                       i.e. in order (1) image preprocessing module, (2) table
 |   |                                       detection model, and (3) transcription model